-Detour Plans must be submitted and approved for all project sites.
+Detour signs shall include road name panels.
 Maintain the detour in accordance with the Specifications, the SCDOT Standard Drawings, the MUTCD, the Special Provision, the Plans and the RCE.

 Maintain all detour signing.
 Monitor the detour during the operation to identify any areas of concern that may arise due to the additional detoured traffic.
 In the event areas of concern are identified, implement corrective actions within SCDOT guidelines and approved by the RCE to minimize or eliminate the identified areas of concern.